bharatmehanhub/amazon-alexa-reviews/README.md

 i) We will train our models for sentiment analysis and categorise the reviews into positive and negative reviews.
 This will be implemented using naive bayes and decision tree classifiers.
-ii) We will generateword cloud to discover insights into words used in consumer reviews to assist with machine learning models.
+ii) We will generate WordCloud to discover insights into words used in consumer reviews to assist with machine learning models.

 Data Source: Amazon's website